AhmedShaykh/React-Shopping-Cart/README.md

-# Shopping Cart With TypeScript!
+# React Shopping Cart In TypeScript!